zfett/PCC/README.md

 # Pixel Color Cipher (PCC)
-*The Pixel Color Cipher is a method for encoding text or hexadecimal data in an image.*
+*The Pixel Color Cipher is a method for encoding text or hexadecimal data in an image block.*

 ## About
 PCC is a cipher method that takes ASCII/Unicode text or hexadecimal data and converts it to a PNG image.
 Every pixel on the image represents, at max, 3 ASCII letters.